About our groups and workshops:

 All participants are asked to keep other participant information confidential: what’s said here stays here; what’s learned here leaves here.
 Some of the topics we hope to explore include reproductive anatomy, sexually transmitted diseases and how to protect oneself, consent, pleasure, substance use and sex, body image and sex, porn, what healthy sex looks like, and much more!

-Facilitators: Nina Hernandez Beithon (she/her; SCS), Dan Piñon (she/her; SCS), Emily Eng (she/her; SCS), and Mick Castro (he/him; MCAE)
+• Facilitators: Nina Hernandez Beithon (she/her; SCS), Dan Piñon (they/them/elle/elles; SCS), and Mick Castro (he/him; MCAE)

 Attack Anxiety Workshop